-R-25.
+R-26.
 Representation

-Any party may be represented by counsel or other authorized representative.
-A party intending to be so represented shall notify the other party and the AAA of the name and address of the representative at least three calendar days prior to the date set for the hearing at which that person is first to appear.
+Any party may participate without representation (pro-se), or by counsel or any other representative of that party's choosing, unless such choice is prohibited by applicable law.
+A party intending to have representation shall notify the other party and the AAA of the name, telephone number and address, and email address if available of the representative at least 7 calendar days prior to the date set for the hearing at which that person is first to appear.
 When such a representative initiates an arbitration or responds for a party, notice is deemed to have been given.

-R-26.
+R-27.
 Oaths